Food and Nutrition Service, USDA.

 - PAPD requirements, including: proposed budget and cost allocation plan;

-- IAPD requirements, including: cost benefit analysis, project management plan; resource requirements statement; cost allocation plan; implementation plan; training plan; and test plan.
+- IAPD requirements, including: cost benefit analysis, project management plan; resource requirements statement; Start Printed Page 52589cost allocation plan; implementation plan; training plan; and test plan.

 1. The authority citation for part 277 continues to read as follows: